Binance Market Update (2022-09-25)

 Binance

-The global cryptocurrency market cap now stands at $0.94T, down by -0.12% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -0.72% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SANTOS, REEF, and RSR, up by 27%, 14%, and 10%, respectively.
+Market outperformers include LAZIO, RSR, and REEF, up by 15%, 14%, and 12%, respectively.

 Top stories of the day: